 Support Conservation!
 Join a bird club or other conservation organization to learn more and contribute to protecting birds.
 Volunteer with organizations that preserve habitat and help birds.

-Be a Citizen Scientist!
+Be a Community Scientist!
 Many projects need helpers to gather data on birds and their habitat.
 Contact your local Nature Center, library or conservation organization to volunteer.

 Reduce Energy Use!
 Riding your bike or walking reduces your carbon footprint and prevents pollution of bird habitats.
 Switching the lights off in your house not only shrinks your energy bill, but can also help prevent birds from colliding with your windows.